 “… one second per second is not one second divided by one second.”

-The paper is scheduled for future publication in the journal Philosophy and Phenomenological Research
+The paper is published in the journal Philosophy and Phenomenological Research